spren9er/tilez/README.md

 ## How to access tile specs?

 Now, after defining your layout, you embed your components in your tiles, exactly where you want to place them.
-In your component you retrieve access to tile specs and linear scales of local coordinate system by adding the following lines:
+In your component you get access to tile specs and linear scales of local coordinate system by adding the following lines:

 ```js
 import { getTileContext } from 'tilez';